top of page

 What looks like a training issue is often a system issue

-When the intended behaviour does not reliably appear, does not spread beyond pockets of strong performance, or does not persist after the initial push, the result is familiar:
+When the behaviours you trained don't get chosen under pressure, spread beyond a few high performers, or persist after the initial push, the result is familiar:

 Inconsistent commercial execution